bacpop/PopPUNK/docs/tutorial.rst

 * The starting point is shifted by a distance along the first line, and a new decision boundary formed in the same way.
 The network is reconstructed.
 * The shift of the starting point is optimised, as judged by the network score.
 First globally by a grid search, then locally near the global optimum.

+If the mixture model does not give any sort of reasonable fit to the points, see :ref:`manual-start` for details about how to set the starting parameters for this mode manually.

 The score is a function of transitivity (which is expected to be high, as everything within a cluster should be the same strain as everything else in the cluster) and density (which should be low, as there are far fewer within- than